iayanpahwa/iayanpahwa.github.io/_posts/2018-7-20-Managing-Dependencies-with-Git-and-bonus-advance-concepts.md

 ```

 Now, repo tools needs a git hosted manifest xml file to read meta data of your dependencies.
 So will create a GitHub repo to hold the file.
-By default repo tools looks for default.xml files in your master branch but repo command link options allows you to use different manifest located at some different branch with some different name.
+By default repo tools looks for default.xml files in your master branch but repo command line options allows you to use different manifest located at some different branch with some different name.

 This is very powerful feature of repo, say for ex: Android version Kitkat depends on 100 libraries then you can use Kitkat.xml for fetching their source instead of Oreo.xml which may has 900 new and unique libraries.
 You can also has say testing.xml or QA.xml which will have additional testing and Quality assurance dependencies to build testing tools along with your main project, powerful right :)